-Looking for CME accreditation for your educational activity, or quality improvement program?
-Southern Medical Associations has been an accredited provider of CME for over 30 Years.
+Looking for CME accreditation (Joint Providership) for your educational activity, or quality improvement program?
+Southern Medical Associations has been an accredited provider of CME, and worked with other programs as a joint provider for over 30 Years.
 We can review your activity, provide professional faculty to peer review your materials, assist with meeting planning, and whole host of additional support services to ensure a quality accredited CME program.

 Benefits of accrediting your educational activity